In this post, you’ll learn how to use GoPro underwater. These underwater tips and accessories will help you take great underwater shots right away.

 Because of the temperature difference between air and water, lens fog is very common when shooting underwater.

-The one we have is by Telesin.
-It’s just $100 and comes with everything you’ll need.
+The one we have is by Telesin – this one is by Vicdozia / Telesin.
+It costs about fifty bucks and comes with everything you’ll need.

 There are lots available – the important things to watch for is a good wrist strap, solid mount and that it actually floats.